immortalvm/ivm-fs/README.md

 ```
 fopen fclose fread fwrite fileno feof
-printf scanf fscanf fprintf
+printf fprintf scanf fscanf
-opendir readdir scandir dirfd, ...
+opendir readdir scandir dirfd ...
 ```

 Developers need keep in mind that this filesystem provides a **relaxed** implementation of the primitives, so all the potential described in POSIX manuals may not be available.

-Soft/hard links and special file types are not yet supported.
+Hard links and special file types are not yet supported.
 File permissions and ownership are not available either.

 Date: Jun 2023